As the founder of The Get Real Project, I am the steward of our vision and our service offerings, as well as a workshop leader and keynote speaker.

-I’m a recovering information technology consultant who has spent nearly 25 years managing projects, working with clients, and facilitating groups of all kinds and sizes.
-My focus for the last decade has been teaching people in consultative roles how to dramatically improve their business performance by getting relationships right.
-In that role, I have led learning programs and consulted with companies like Accenture, Blackboard, Deloitte, Great-West Life and Price Waterhouse Coopers, among many others.
+I’m a recovering information technology consultant who has spent more than 25 years managing projects, working with clients, and facilitating groups of all kinds and sizes.
+My focus for the last decade has been teaching people in consulting and consulting-like roles how to dramatically improve business results by getting relationships right.
+In that role, I have led learning programs and consulted with big companies like Accenture, Deloitte, and Price Waterhouse Coopers, as well as boutique firms.
 I have a BBA in Computer Information Systems, a MS in Organization Development, and certifications in team building and action learning.

-When I’m not working, you can find me in my art studio taking far too long to finish my latest mosaic masterpiece, or attending a local dance (swing and salsa are favorites).
+When I’m not working, you might find me in my art studio taking a very long time to finish my latest mosaic project, or longing for time on the dance floor (swing and salsa are favorites).

 I’ve got my hands in all of the services we provide, in some way or another, from diagnostics to workshops to follow-on programs.
-I specialize in leading our immersion workshops and mastery workshops, including three of our signature offerings: Being a Trusted Advisor, Trust-Based Selling, and Trust-Based Consulting.
+I specialize in leading our immersion workshops and mastery programs, including all of our signature offerings: Being a Trusted Advisor and Trust-Based Selling a/k/a “Business Development.”
 I also train and coach others to lead these programs.
-And I speak on strategic topics such as customer intimacy, client loyalty, the dynamics of influence, dealing with conflict and developing business with trust.
+And I speak on strategic topics such as client loyalty, developing business with trust, and the dynamics of influence.

-The Trusted Advisor Fieldbook is a practical guide to being a trusted advisor for leaders in any industry.
+The Trusted Advisor Fieldbook: A Comprehensive Toolkit for Leading with Trust is a practical guide to being a trusted advisor for leaders in any industry.
 A follow-on to the classic The Trusted Advisor, Charlie and I wrote The Fieldbook with the aim of creating a practical, dog-eared manual that you can keep on your desktop or in your laptop bag as an instant helper.

 “Charlie said you would be a great match for our group and he was absolutely correct.
 You fulfilled every expectation we had for the two-day experience.
 Your skills and knowledge around Trust-Based Selling and The Trusted Advisor are clearly in your DNA, and your facilitation of our group—the top 35 leaders in our organization—was masterful.
 I saw so many people who had light bulbs going off over their heads, even those with dozens of years of experience who are already very good at what they do.
 Thank you for your personal commitment to us as an organization, and as leaders.
 I have no doubt that this program is going to make a significant difference for our business for years to come”